 - Efficient ion source: most elements of the periodic table are >90% ionised during the introduction of the sample in the ICP.

 - High analytical sensitivity: most elements of the periodic table down to a (sub)ppt-level in liquid samples and down to a (sub)ng/g level in solids (depending on the sample introduction rate and background level).

 - Little sample preparation compared to the alternative techniques, such as SIMS.

-This instrument can be interfaced to a GeoLas 200M ArF excimer ablation system or used alone for the analysis of liquid samples.
+This instrument can be interfaced to an UP-193FX ArF excimer ablation system or used alone for the analysis of liquid samples.
 It is used in applications that do not require the lowest possible detection limit (e.g. glass discs and minerals, natural and underground waters).

 Sector-field spectrometer Element XR

-This instrument can be interfaced to a NewWave UP-193 ArF excimer ablation system or used alone (liquid samples).
-It is applied for analysis of very low element concentrations in minerals (olivine, orthopyroxene, mica and feldspars, and particularly for the U-Pb dating of zircons).
+In the standard configuration, this sensitive instrument is interfaced to a RESOlution SE ArF excimer ablation system.
+It can also be used alone (liquid samples).
+It is applied for analysis of very low element contents in minerals (olivine, orthopyroxene, mica and feldspars), and particularly for the U-Pb dating of zircons.

 The laboratory has a wide experience in the analysis of geological samples and also carries out analyses for chemical and technical research institutions, as well as for commercial entities.

 Ulianov A., Müntener O., Schaltegger U., 2015.
 The ICPMS signal as a Poisson process: a review of basic concepts.
 Journal of Analytical Atomic Spectrometry.
 DOI: 10.1039/C4JA00319E